Great Orme Copper Mines

 Around 4000 years ago the first Bronze Age miners set to work at Great Orme, following seams of copper as they led deeper and deeper into the earth, using nothing more than bone antler picks and stone axes to prise the valuable copper from the earth.
 The mines were worked for over 1000 years, and the legacy the miners left behind is extraordinary.

-Over the following decades teams of archaeologists have explored the maze of tunnels beneath Great Orme, uncovering a labyrinth of passages and manmade caverns stretching for over 4 miles.
-It is already one of the largest mines in the world and there is very likely that only a fraction of the tunnels have yet been found.
+Over the following decades, teams of archaeologists have explored the maze of tunnels beneath Great Orme, uncovering a labyrinth of passages and manmade caverns stretching for over 4 miles.
+It is already one of the largest mines in the world and it is very likely that only a fraction of the tunnels has yet been found.

 In 1995 research paper it was estimated that some 1769 tonnes of copper were extracted from the Great Orme mines.
 If true, that would make Great Orme the most important source of copper in the Bronze Age, not just in Britain, but in Europe.
 And remember, that figure is based on the extent of the tunnels already known in 1995, and many more have since been found.